 Besides the 19th century topics of the doppelganger and the relationship between art and life (fiction and reality), the film deals with the modern topics of pop culture, fandom, mass media and the Internet.

+The plot is typical Hitchcock: someone is affected by a serious case of "dissociative identity disorder", and Kon makes it difficult for us to figure out who.
 There are at least three potential killers.
 There is Mima, who is obviously losing her mind after she splits between being a singer and being an actress, as she herself is not sure about what is real and what is not.
 Then there is Rumi, her protective agent, who used to be a pop star, and would like Mima to remain a pop star, and became obsessed with living Mima's life as a singer.
 And then there is the fan and stalker Me-Mania, who spies on her and records every detail of her private life, and who feels betrayed by her loss of (artistic) virginity, and blames both her and her entourage for it.
 All three are angry at the singer Mima and have a motive to kill the people responsible for "raping" her.
 All three have a motive to murder those who have destroyed singer Mima's innocence.
 The one who looks like a killer is Me-Mania, a silent and methodical voyeur.
 The one who doesn't look like a killer is Rumi, who is always rational and compassionate.
 And, yet, Rumi turns out to be the evil one: she manipulates Mima into believing that she is a crazy serial killer, when in fact Mima is; she dresses like singer Mima because she wants Mima to be the singer, and wants Mima to be the singer to feel that she herself is a successful singer, and the camouflage is also a punishment for Mima the actress, trying to drive Mima crazy.